-- 1. Effective dose sets from ICRP74 and Pelliccioni data [143] calculated with ICRP radiation weighting factors Wr - (a) EAP74: Anterior-Posterior irradiation - (b) ERT74: Rotational irradiation geometry - (c) EWT74: WORST possible geometry for the irradiation - 2.
-Effective dose sets from ICRP74 and Pelliccioni data calculated with the Pelliccioni radiation weighting factors $\mathtt{Wr}$ - (a) EAPMP: Anterior-Posterior irradiation - (b) ERTMP: Rotational irradiation geometry - (c) EWTMP: WORST possible geometry for the irradiation - 3.
-Ambient dose equivalent from ICRP74 and Pelliccioni data - (a) AMB74 - 4.
-Ambient dose equivalent with old "GRS"-conversion factors - (a) AMBGS
+- 1. Effective dose sets from ICRP116 with a few higher energy points extrapolted from Pelliccioni data [149] - (a) EAP116: Anterior-Posterior irradiation geometry - (b) EPA116: Posterior-anterior irradiation geometry - (c) EIS116: Isotropic irradiation geometry - 2.
+Ambient dose from ICRU95 with a few higher energy points extrapolated from Pelliccioni effective dose data - (a) AMBDS - 3.
+Effective dose sets from ICRP74 and Pelliccioni data [149] calculated with ICRP radiation weighting factors Wr - (a) EAP74: Anterior-Posterior irradiation - (b) ERT74: Rotational irradiation geometry - (c) EWT74: WORST possible geometry for the irradiation - 4.
+Effective dose sets from ICRP74 and Pelliccioni data calculated with the Pelliccioni radiation weighting factors Wr - (a) EAPMP: Anterior-Posterior irradiation - (b) ERTMP: Rotational irradiation geometry - (c) EWTMP: WORST possible geometry for the irradiation - 5.
+Ambient dose equivalent from ICRP74 and Pelliccioni data - (a) AMB74

-Default = AMB74
+Default = AMBDS

-Default (DOSE-EQ scoring and option AUXSCORE not given): AMB74
+Default (DOSE-EQ scoring and option AUXSCORE not given): AMBDS

 - 1. USRBIN/EVENTBIN detectors are counted together, and so are USRTRACK and USRCOLL. - 2.
-Conversion coefficients for Effective Dose "WORST" irradiation geometry are obtained choosing at each energy the largest value of the coefficients for the other geometries. - 3.
-For photons and electrons, only the sets EAP74, ERT74, EWT74 and AMB74 are implemented.
-If sets from the second group (EAPMP, ERTMP, EWTMP) are requested, the respective set from the first group will be used instead.
-For set AMBGS, zero values are returned. - 4.
-Dose conversion coefficients exist only for some particle types: hadrons, muons, photons, electrons/positrons.
-For all other particle types, zero factor will be returned.
-This is particularly important for heavy ions where zero factor will be scored (see Note 5) - 5.
-For particles such as heavy ions, for which fluence conversion factors are not available, it is possible to score with USRBIN the generalised particle DOSEQLET, i.e., dose equivalent as defined by ICRU: $H = D \times Q(L)$ , where L is the unrestricted Linear Energy Transfer in water. - 6.
-A USRBIN/EVENTBIN detector can be associated to AUXSCORE only if the binned quantity is scored along a step $(10.0 \le WHAT(1) \le 18.0)$ .
-In particular, AUXSCORE cannot be used to filter activity or specific activity.
+Conversion coefficients for Effective Dose "WORST" irradiation geometry are obtained choosing at each energy the largest value of the coefficients for the other geometries.
+Note that starting with ICRU95, the new operational quantity Ambient Dose is precisely defined as the Effective Dose for the worst possible irradiation geometry among those listed in ICRP116. - 3.
+For photons and electrons, only the sets AMBDS, EAP116, EPA116, EIS116, EAP74, ERT74, EWT74, and AMB74 are implemented.
+If sets from the group (EAPMP, ERTMP, EWTMP) are requested, the corresponding set among EAP74, ERT74, EWT74 will be used instead. - 4.
+Dose conversion coefficients exist only for some particle types: protons, neutrons, muons, photons, electrons/positrons, and charged pions.
+4He conversion coefficients are also available for AMBDS, EAP116, EPA116, EIS116.
+For elementary hadrons a tentative, albeit approximate, association is made with one of the proton, neutron, charged pion conversion coefficient set.
+For all other particle types, in the past zero factor was returned.
+For heavy ions in the range Z=3-28, for AMBDS, the effective dose ISO irradiation conversion coefficients of Sato et al. are now used.
+For higher Z an extrapolation is used.
+For all other quantities, for heavy ions, a rough extrapolation is implemented.
+The latter is anyway highly inaccurate, and therefore it should never be relied upon, particularly when heavy ions are an important contributor to the scored quantity (see Note 5).

+- 5. For particles such as heavy ions, for which fluence conversion factors could be not available, it is possible to score with USRBIN the generalised particle DOSEQLET, i.e., dose equivalent as defined by ICRU: $H = D \times Q(L)$, where L is the unrestricted Linear Energy Transfer in water. - 6.
+A USRBIN/EVENTBIN detector can be associated to AUXSCORE only if the binned quantity is scored along a step $(10.0 \le WHAT(1) \le 18.0)$, or if the binned quantity is activity. - 7.
+The old "GRS" Ambient dose equivalent conversion factors had been deprecated and are no longer available.